Ema-Ans/ASL_Automated_Interpreter/README.md

 # ASL_Automated_Interpreter
 An automated ASL interpreter.
-This project involves a robotic glove that detects hand movements in order to decipher ASL letters.
-The letters will be displayed on a LCD.
+This project consists of making a robotic glove  which will use the sensors to detect the hand movements which will be used to determin the different ASL letters, these letters are then displayed on an LCD.
+It also allows you to create full sentences and delete words if needed.